-Composting dog poo can help reduce waste sent to landfill or incineration but also produces nutrient-rich soil that can be used to grow non-edible plants.
+Composting dog poo can help reduce waste sent to landfill or incineration and also produces nutrient-rich soil that can be used to grow non-edible plants.

 Know the Risks & Hazards

-Before composting dog waste, it is important to establish that this requires more management and safety precautions than regular food waste composting.
+Before composting dog waste, it is important to establish that this requires careful management and safety precautions.

 Dog faeces is a health risk and can harbour large quantities of zoonotic pathogens (transmittable to humans) such as bacteria and parasites (E. coli, Salmonella, Toxocara, etc.).